Tenants' Rights in Minnesota

 You will also lose your security deposit.
 The landlord keeps it in return for letting you break the lease.

-If you don’t have (or don’t want to get) an Order for Protection or Harassment Restraining Order, you have the right to present a document (see page 61) from any one of the following that shows you have been a victim of domestic violence, sexual assault, or stalking
+If you don’t have (or don’t want to get) an Order for Protection or Harassment Restraining Order, you have the right to present a document (see sample Statement by Qualified Third Party) from any one of the following that shows you have been a victim of domestic violence, sexual assault, or stalking:

 - a court